-The Russian government has tightened the rules for transporting children in cars, amending the traffic regulations (ПДД).
-Now, the term "child restraint device" is defined as a structure designed for the safe transportation of a child.
+The Russian government has tightened the rules for transporting children in cars, amending the rules of the road (traffic regulations).
+Now the term "child restraint" is defined as a structure designed for the safe transportation of a child.
 At the same time, some elements, such as straps and adapters, are not considered such devices.

 Auto journalist Maxim Kadakov believes that this wording is better than it was before.